willpatterson/HOPSTACK/README.rst

 Stations:
 ---------

 ``Station`` objects are the most basic LAS object.
 A station defines one shell command or LAS module and the type of input and output data expected.
-Stations are the building blocks of all other LAS objects. ``Stations`` can linked together with LASDI in Metro Lines to provide a simple way of pipeing data between different shell commands.
+Stations are the building blocks of all other LAS objects. ``Stations`` are linked together with LASDI in ``metro lines`` to provide a simple way of pipeing data between different shell commands and or LAS modules.

 Metro Lines:
 ------------